sociallydead-net/csharp_fizzbuzz/README.md

-# csharp_fizzbuzz
-fizzbuzz in C#

 /*
  * FizzBuzz
  * Copyright (C) 2022 Andreas Fischer / Sociallydead.net
+ * You can reach my under andreas@sociallydead.net by email or
+ * visit https://andreas.sociallydead.net for more videos
+ * ( well soon, its under construction :) )
  *
- * The sociallydead.net version of FizzBuss...
+ * The sociallydead.net version of FizzBuzz...
  * A reply to an awesome video by Tom Scott (I am a big fan!)
  * You can see his video and this javascript version here:
  * https://www.youtube.com/watch?v=QPZ0pIK_wsc